NYU-Processor-Design/nyu-core/Documentation/01_Module_Docs/10_L1_Data_Cache.md

 # L1_Data_Cache Module

 ## Overview
 `L1_Data_Cache` is a Verilog module designed to simulate an L1 data cache with a write-back policy and a least recently used (LRU) replacement algorithm.
-This module is a part of a larger memory hierarchy system and interacts with lower memory levels (like L2 cache).

 ## Module Interface